Gougères made with beer is a delicious game day snack or party appetizer.

 Gougères is a puff pastry with cheese made with Pâte à Choux pastry dough which is the same dough used to make cream puffs.

-It’s really easy to make and the recipe yields 30 medium size cheese puffs, enough to serve approximately 4-6 people, or more if you will be serving a variety of other snacks as well.
+It’s really easy to make gougères.
+This recipe yields 30 medium size cheese puffs, enough to serve approximately 4-6 people, or more if you will be serving a variety of other snacks as well.

-I made my recipe with whole wheat flour to fit into our alternative ingredients for grampy’s diet.
+To adapt this recipe for grampy, I made this recipe using white whole wheat flour.
 I used Guinness stout beer and Gruyère cheese for their bold flavors.
 Even though the ingredients are strong flavors they each have a nuttiness and richness that blended very well together.

 Gougeres With Beer Appetizer Recipe